New & now

 The first image shared was taken during Malta’s 1965 Carnival celebrations.
 It’s extremely interesting to see just how much Valletta’s landscape has changed since then.

-“Carnival float near the works on City Gate, designed by Alziro Bergonzo (1906 - 1997) and demolished in May 2011.
+'Carnival float near the works on City Gate, designed by Alziro Bergonzo (1906 - 1997) and demolished in May 2011.
 The 1883 railway station, designed by Wells-Owen and Elwes (Manchester) and damaged during a 1942 air raid, is on the left.
-Parliament now occupies the site,” The National Archives of Malta captioned the image.
+Parliament now occupies the site,' The National Archives of Malta captioned the image.

 The second image shows carnival decorations “on the construction site of the law courts in Valletta” back in 1966.

-"Since the 19th century Maltese courts were housed on this site, at the Auberge d'Auvergne that was severely damaged in April 1941, during World War II.
+'Since the 19th century, Maltese courts were housed on this site, at the Auberge d'Auvergne that was severely damaged in April 1941, during World War II.
 Architect Jo Tonna designed the new building, and the works started in May 1965.
-The new courts were inaugurated in January 1971," The National Archives of Malta wrote.
+The new courts were inaugurated in January 1971,' The National Archives of Malta wrote.

-Have you celebrated Carnival this year?
+Will you be celebrating Carnival this year?

 Main image: Facebook/ The National Archives of Malta